 Barcelona’s defense gave up 15 more goals than Real Madrid, ultimately costing them the title.
 Yet, they led the league in 86 goals scored for the highest goal differential in the league.
 Lionel Messi & Luis Suarez accounted for 46% of those goals scoring 25 & 16 goals respectively.
 Both are 33 years of age, how long can they continue this fine form?

 Conversely, Frenchmen Antoine Griezmann’s impact has been overshadowed by his attacking partners.
-After the league restart he scored only one goal, totaling 9 for the season.
-A positive is that Griezmann only trailed Messi in total key passes.
+After the league restart he scored only one goal, a total of 9 for the season.
+Still, Jiménez & Griezmann playing style & vision are complimentary.
+Griezmann trails only Messi this season in total key passes.
 Jiménez would take those opportunities for himself but can return the favor to his teammates.
-Their playing styles are complimentary & would bring the best out of each other.

 In this case, Jiménez will have plenty to consider before deciding on his sporting future.
 Most importantly, he welcomed a baby girl into the world this week.
 Assuring his family’s financial future is more important than ever & with his stellar season he deserves his biggest contract yet.